 With an attorney, you have someone with years of experience in handling claims just like yours.
 They know how claims’ adjusters work, how the court reviews evidence, and they can predict your settlement after reviewing your case much more accurately than just comparing your case to the average settlement amount.

-Also, insurance companies are more likely to settle when you have an attorney than without one.
+Also, insurance companies are more likely to settle when you have a lawyer than without one.
 Without representation, malpractice insurance companies will work hard to stall the process.
 Their hope is that you will be too financially exhausted to fight and that you will accept a settlement lower than what you deserve.

 2. Evidence – How Much Evidence Do You Have Proving Malpractice Occurred?